dangpnh2/faq_bot/README.md

 - The input questions of users will be mapped to the most similarity question existing in the database.
 - The system uses sentence embedding model to encode user's questions to compare with existing questions in the database.
+- Set threshole 0.8 to pick answer. if score < 0.8, pass question to general LM to generate answer.

 ## Data for database
 csv file: each row corresponding a pair of question and answer